Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 Taipy allows you to manage them effortlessly.
 To apprehend the Scenario Management aspect of Taipy, you need to understand four essential concepts.

 ## Four basic [concepts](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/) in Taipy Core:
 - [**Datanodes**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/data-node/): are the translation of variables in Taipy.
 They don't contain the data itself but knows how to retrieve it.
-It can refer to any type of data: any *Python* object (string, int, list, dict, model, dataframe, etc), Pickle, CSV file or even SQL database.
+It can refer to any type of data: any *Python* object (*string*, *int*, *list*, *dict*, *model*, *dataframe*, etc), Pickle, CSV file or even SQL database.
 They know how to read and write data.
 You can even write your own custom data node if needed to access a particular data.
 - [**Tasks**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/task/): are the translation of functions in Taipy.
 - [**Pipelines**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/pipeline/): are a list of tasks executed with intelligent scheduling created automatically by Taipy.
 They usually represent a series of tasks for different algorithms like a baseline or Machine-Learning algorithm.
 - [**Scenarios**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/scenario/): are your business problem with some parameters.
 They usually consist of one or multiple pipelines.